SEC Whistleblower Lawyer

 - Unregistered securities

-These are just a few of the securities violations that an SEC whistleblower lawyer can help you report and recover a bounty for.
-These unlawful activities can take place in many different industries, including finance, technologies, energy, and pharmaceuticals.
-If you’ve already reported what you know to the company’s internal compliance program and nothing has changed, it’s time to act, as delaying could reduce the amount that you’re awarded.
+These are just a few of the issues a whistleblower lawyer can help you report to recover a bounty for.
+These unlawful actions can happen in many industries, including finance, technologies, energy, and pharmaceuticals.
+Have you already reported what you know to the company’s internal compliance program, and nothing has changed?
+Then it’s time to act.
+Delaying could reduce the amount you’re awarded.

-As part of our retention agreement, an SEC whistleblower lawyer from Meissner Associates will defend you against any action filed against you in New York State that arises from and relates to your SEC tip submission and that was filed by the target of an SEC investigation prompted by that submission.
-This comes at no additional cost to you as we believe that you deserve to be protected.
+A whistleblower lawyer from Meissner Associates will defend you from any action filed against you in New York by the target of an SEC investigation.
+This is at no extra cost to you.
+You deserve to be protected.

 SEC Whistleblower FAQ

 Becoming an SEC whistleblower is a big decision.
-You probably have a number of questions that you want answered, so we’ve provided some additional information to some of the most common concerns below.
+You probably have questions you want answered, so we’ve provided info about some common concerns.

 Will my identity become public if my whistleblower tip results in an SEC investigation?

 In most situations, your identity will only be made public if you choose to make it so.
-The SEC will eventually need to know who you are in order to pay your reward, and your SEC whistleblower lawyer will be able to provide you with more information about what to expect.
+The SEC will eventually need to know who you are in order to pay your reward.
+Your whistleblower lawyer will guide you.

 Can I be a whistleblower if I am the attorney of the company guilty of securities violations?

-In most scenarios, the information you possess will probably be governed by attorney-client privilege and be ineligible for a reward.
-However, there are a few circumstances that might allow you to submit a successful tip, which we can make clear during your tip evaluation.
+In most cases, the info you have will be governed by attorney-client privilege and be ineligible for a reward.
+However, there are a few circumstances that might allow you to submit a successful tip.
+We can determine this during your tip evaluation.

 Once I submit a whistleblower tip to the SEC, how long will it be before I receive my award?

-The answer to this question can vary substantially as the SEC doesn’t have enough resources to fully investigate every tip it receives.
-The more effective that your information is at grabbing the enforcement office’s attention, the more likely that your tip will be acted on.
-An attorney can make certain that your tip is formulated in a way that will maximize the attention it receives.
+This can widely vary, as the SEC doesn’t have enough resources to fully investigate every tip it receives.
+The more effective your info is at grabbing the enforcement office’s attention, the more likely that your tip will be acted on.
+A lawyer can make sure your tip maximizes attention.

 Submit Your SEC Whistleblower Tip for a Confidential Evaluation

 Meissner Associates understands that submitting a tip to the SEC is a big step to take.
-When you submit a tip to our firm, the evaluation isn’t just free; it’s also completely confidential so that there’s no risk involved on your end.
+When you submit a tip to our firm, the evaluation is free.
+It’s also completely confidential so there’s no risk on your end.
 You’ll get an honest assessment of how strong your information is and how likely the SEC is to act.

 The longer you wait, the less money you might be eligible to receive.
-To submit your tip for a free and confidential evaluation performed by an experienced SEC whistleblower lawyer, simply complete the form on this page or call us at 1-866-764-3100.
+Submit your tip for a free and confidential evaluation by an experienced SEC whistleblower lawyer.
+Simply complete the form on this page or call us at 1-866-764-3100.